pandas-dev/pandas/doc/source/getting_started/intro_tutorials/10_text_data.rst

     titanic["Name"].str.len()

-To get the longest name we first have to get the lenghts of each of the names in the ``Name`` column.
+To get the longest name we first have to get the lengths of each of the names in the ``Name`` column.
 By using pandas string methods, the :meth:`Series.str.len` function is applied to each of the names individually (element-wise).